Estimating Fold Changes from Partially Observed Outcomes with Applications in Microbial Metagenomics: Data analysis: Colorectal cancer microbial metaanalysis

-We fit our proposed model to the untransformed mOTU data of \citet{wirbel2019meta}, applying Firth penalization as well as a smoothed median identifiability constraint to the rows of $\beta$.
-We include, in addition to an intercept and a term for CRC status (1 for CRC and 0 otherwise), terms in our model for age (linear spline with a single knot at median age 64 years), BMI (linear spline with a single knot at median BMI 24.7 kg/m$^2$), gender (1 for Male and 0 otherwise), study (4 indicator variables denoting the US, CN, DE and AT studies; we take FR to be the reference study), and whether fecal samples were taken after colonoscopy (1 if after, 0 if prior).
+We fit our proposed model, applying Firth penalization as well as a smoothed median identifiability constraint to the rows of $\beta$.
+We include, in addition to an intercept and a term for CRC status (1 for CRC and 0 otherwise), terms in our model for age (linear spline with a single knot at median age 64 years), BMI (linear spline with a single knot at median BMI 24.7 kg/m$^2$), gender (1 for Male and 0 otherwise), study, and whether fecal samples were taken after colonoscopy (1 if after, 0 if prior).
 Thus, coefficients on CRC status estimate the difference in log mean cell concentration comparing CRC patients to non-CRC controls who are alike in gender, BMI, age, study, and timing of stool sampling relative to colonoscopy, relative to typical such differences across taxa.
 We perform robust score tests and control the false discovery rate (using the \cite{benjamini1995controlling} (BH) procedure, following \cite{wirbel2019meta}) at $0.1$.

 Robust Wald confidence intervals for the coefficients on CRC status are shown in Figure \ref{wirbel_fig1}.
 We identify 30 taxa for which we reject the null hypothesis of equal log mean cell concentration for CRC patients and (otherwise alike) non-CRC controls at a false discovery rate of 0.1 based on the robust score test.
 These taxa are denoted by navy-colored confidence intervals.
 Taxa are ordered along the x-axis by the proportion of participants in which they are detected, highlighting that significantly differentially abundant taxa are identified across the spectrum of detection levels.
 Taxa our analysis identifies as more enriched than typical among CRC patients relative to similar controls include an unknown \textit{Dialister} species estimated to have ratio of mean cell concentration 49 times greater than typical (95\% CI $12 - 210$; $p = 1.1\times10^{-6}$), \textit{Porphyromonas uenonis} (30 times greater; 95\% CI $6.2-150$; $p = 0.0025$), \textit{Fusobacterium nucleatum s. animalis} (24 times greater; 95\% CI $11 - 52$; $p = 2.2\times10^{-5}$), and \textit{Gemella morbillorum} (23 times greater; 95\% CI $7.6 - 69$; $p = 0.0016$).
 Confidence intervals for all effect sizes that are significantly associated with CRC status at FDR cutoff $0.1$ are given in Figure \ref{wirbel_fig2}.